Freescale Semiconductor: Buyout

 On September 15, 2006, Freescale agreed to accept a buyout for the sum of $17.6 billion ($40 per share) by a consortium led by the Blackstone Group.
 Share prices of $13 at the July 2004 IPO had risen to $39.35 in afterhours trading that Friday when the news, rumored that week, broke.
 A special shareholders meeting on November 13, 2006, voted to accept the buyout offer.
 The purchase, which closed on December 1, 2006, is reportedly the largest private buyout of a technology company and one of the ten largest buyouts of all time.

+Second IPO

 Freescale filed to go public again on February 11, 2011, and completed its IPO on May 26, 2011.
 Freescale was traded on the New York Stock Exchange under the ticker symbol FSL.
 At the time of the IPO, the company had $7.6 billion in outstanding debt on its books, and the company was investigated for misconduct related to this IPO.

+MH370

 On March 8, 2014, Freescale announced that 20 of its employees were lost aboard Malaysia Airlines Flight 370.